Alan-delete/Alan-delete.github.io/_pages/about.md

 ---
 permalink: /
-title: "Introduction"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is the personal website of Haonan CHEN, a computer science master student majoring in Visual and Interactive Computingin in [ETH Zurich](https://ethz.ch/en.html).
-Before that, I obtained my bachelor's degree of Computer science in [The Chinese Univeristy of Hong Kong](https://www.cuhk.edu.hk/english/index.html) with the First Honor.
-My reserach interest is mainly in inverse rendering.
+Welcome to my personal website.
+I am Haonan Chen, a master's student in Computer Science specializing in Visual and Interactive Computing at [ETH Zurich](https://ethz.ch/en.html).
+Prior to this, I completed my bachelor's degree in Computer Science with First Class Honors at [The Chinese Univeristy of Hong Kong](https://www.cuhk.edu.hk/english/index.html).

+My current research interests primarily lie in inverse rendering, with a focus on 3D human pose estimation and scene reconstruction.
+I am deeply intrigued by the process of transforming objects from 2D to 3D space, whether through traditional algorithms or neural networks.
+The elegant matrix representation underlying the transformation impresses me, while the remarkable capabilities of machine learning on this field ignite my imagination.

+Further more, this process, which involves taking the most common inputs that we receive every day, sheds light on how we humans perceive and interpret the world around us.
+It has the potential to unravels the mysteries of our perception and cognition, offering insights into the fundamental workings of the human mind.

+Regarding my professional aspirations, I aim to specialize as a machine learning algorithm developer in computer vision/graphics or as a rendering engineer in industrial development.

+Feel free to explore my website to learn more about my academic journey, research projects, and interests.
+Thank you for visiting!

 <!-- A data-driven personal website
 ======